Become a supporter today!DONATE

 In late summer of 1988, the Weekly was launched in a tiny office in Carmel with the idea of becoming the county’s independent newspaper, an alternative to the stodgy, corporate-owned media that had hold of the local television, radio and newspapers.
 We started small, before fax machines and long before the internet and smartphones came to inhabit our landscape — the carpet in our office was quickly stained from the wax used to attach our typeset, layout pages for pre-press.
 The team was young, filled with tons of energy and drive, and frankly, we had no idea how dramatically the media landscape was set to change over the years and decades ahead.
 Over time, thanks to your readership and advertising support, we grew the enterprise, despite all the obstacles.

 As an independent publisher, we’re well positioned to be the last local media standing.
 It’s strange and humbling, but today the Weekly has a larger circulation (by a factor of three) than the Monterey Herald and Carmel Pine Cone, and (by a factor of five) the Salinas Californian.
 Our print circulation is as strong as ever, and our digital readership is growing, now over 500,000 page views per month.

 We’re strong and don’t have some out-of-town-based venture capitalist funding us (or calling the shots).
 That’s the risk of being independent, and the opportunity.

-Today the journalism industry is in the midst of some tectonic shifts, under attack by the president who calls any unfavorable reporting "fake news."
+Today the journalism industry is in the midst of some tectonic shifts, under attack by the former president who calls any unfavorable reporting "fake news."
 We’ve been online since 1996 and the economics — and pressures — of this wild digital age are stunning.
 The duopoly of Google and Facebook capture 84% of digital ad dollars.

 And that’s why I’m appealing to you, and asking you to become a patron today.